 The road is unsealed and suitable for two wheel drive cars.

-Vehicles towing trailers, caravans, buses or vehicles over 7 m long are not permitted.
+Caravans, buses or vehicles over 7 m long are not permitted.
+Vehicles towing trailers require an activity permit before journeying through.

 Check if you need an activity permit.